 If you haven’t already, we highly recommend you first read “The psychological root cause of anxiety” before consuming the below solution.
 It’ll take ~1min.

-If you’re finding it difficult to accept that to overcome or get rid of this trigger, you have to acknowledge that despite disliking it and not wanting it to happen, it’s ok if people think you aren’t socially skilled does, then you probably have 1 or more reasons (likely unconscious and unique to you) why you think you should be anxious if others think you’re socially inept.
-To address this, you will have to uncover these reasons so they are out in plain sight.
-Uncovering these reasons alone may dissolve the trigger.
-In other cases, uncovering these reasons will reveal what happened to you (likely in the past) that led to you tagging the thought or reality of others thinking you’re socially inept as something to be anxious about.
+If you’re finding it difficult to accept that to overcome or get rid of this trigger, you have to acknowledge that despite disliking it and not wanting it to happen, it’s ok if people think you aren’t socially skilled, then you probably have 1 or more reasons (likely unconscious and unique to you) why you think you should be anxious if others think you’re socially unskilled.

-In most cases, the trigger exists as a strategy to limit the number of times someone will see you as socially inept, but an often more effective strategy is to have clarity on what exactly you want to gain out of the social interactions you enter into.
-One of the core reasons people want to be seen as socially skilled is because they think it will help them get what they want in some way.
-We believe this poses an important question.
-Is that true?
-How exactly do we get what we want in life?
-See the link for a more in-depth answer that will help you address any misconceptions that may unknowingly be fueling your anxiety.
+One of the core reasons people want to be seen as socially skilled is because they think it will help them get what they want in some way. that true?
+How exactly do you get what you want in life?
+The link has a more in-depth answer that will help you address misconceptions that may be fueling your anxiety.

 You may not need social skills to get the things you want

 For example, some things can be bought with money alone.
-In another example, some people don’t care about social skills as much as they care more about technical skills.
+In another example, some people don’t care about social skills as much as they care about technical skills.

-Recommended reads for overcoming social anxiety (link)
+Recommended reads for overcoming social anxiety

 There’s more

-If you struggle with low self-esteem, self-consciousness, low self-worth, or low self-confidence we encourage you to view our self-help solutions for these and other common psychological challenges.
+If you struggle with low self-esteem, self-consciousness, low self-worth, or low self-confidence, we encourage you to view our self-help solutions for these and other common psychological challenges.

 Looking for more?